 If you’d like to cover the event for promotional or news purposes, please contact us.

-If you’re a member of the media and would like to cover the event, please email julia@drinkin.beer before Thursday, July 21st so you can be placed on our media list before the event.
+If you’re a member of the media and would like to cover the event, please email julia@drinkin.beer so you can be placed on our media list before the event.
 Media access requires credentials and a valid ticket.

 Will there be enough restrooms?